anharmonic

 VBR.in.elastic.Ku_TP = ...

 Both Gu_TP and Ku_TP should be arrays of the same shape as the state variable arrays.
 When these fields are present, the anharmonic calculation will simply read from these fields, allowing you to set their values in any way you see fit (e.g., reading from Perplex output or calling your own functions).
+If you set only the shear modulus, the bulk modulus will be calculated with the standard anharmonic method.